-In both versions the theme is ‘CONNECT to the unexpected’, and the focus will be on all sorts of community arts.
+In 2021, the theme is ‘CONNECT to the unexpected’, and the focus will be on all sorts of community arts.
 Join us 4th – 6th of June to explore these themes, develop collaborative Pioneer Projects and apply for one of three grants of €2500 to develop these with partners.

 Parallel with this organisers’ programme, there is an active workshop programme for enthusiastic non-professional artists from all disciplines, all age groups and all kind of communities.
 This year we offer two workshops: